conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 conda-forge builds and maintains its own set of compilers for various languages and/or systems (e.g., `C`, `FORTRAN`, `C++`, `CUDA`, etc.).
+These are used in all of our CI builds to build essentially all artefacts published by conda-forge.

+This compiler infrastructure has a critical role beyond building everything, which is to ensure that packages stay compatible with each other.
+This is due to how compiled packages have a so-called [Application Binary Interface](../glossary.md#abi) (ABI), and how changes in the compiler infrastructure may break this ABI, leading to crashes, miscalculations, etc. Generally speaking, using a consistent compiler version greatly reduces the risk of ABI breaks.

+In the past, changes in the compiler upgrades in conda-forge sometimes required a full rebuild of basically all compiled packages, to avoid breakage between packages that have been compiled to different ABIs.
+Compilers also have different policies in this regard: GCC promises to never break ABI, while MSVC changed (=broke) ABI with every compiler release (although this is not the case anymore for the `vc14` series currently covering VS2015-VS2022).

+While it is likely that large-scale ABI breaks will happen again which require a full rebuild of conda-forge (e.g. MSVC is planning a vNext after `vc14`), in recent years we have managed to use more targetted rebuilds with less disruptive roll-outs.

+We keep our policies for full rebuilds in place for the next time it will occur.
-These are used in all of our CI builds to build both core dependencies (e.g., `Python`) and maintainer-contributed packages.
-While we do not have any formal policies or promises of support for these compilers, we have historically maintained them according to the following (non-binding) principles.
+While we do not have any promises of support for a generation of ABI-compatible compilers, we have historically maintained them according to the following (non-binding) principles.